sjl/red-tape/docs/08-rendering.markdown

           [:input {:type "submit"}]]]))

 There are two additions here.
 First we check if there were any errors at the top of the form.
-If there were, we display a message.
+If there were, we display a message at the top of the form.

+This is especially important when you have more than a single field, because the field with the problem may be further down the page and the user needs to know that they need to scroll down to see it.

 We also check if there were any errors for the specific field, and if so we display it.
 In this simple example there's only one field, but in most forms